chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 C++20's concepts.
 One project uses `double` for everything without a second thought.
 Another project runs on embedded hardware that can only use integers.

-It's difficult for any one library to satisfy all of these use cases well, if not outright impossible.
+It's difficult for any one library to satisfy all of these use cases well.
 Therefore, the ecosystem has _niches_.
 It can support multiple libraries, coexisting for extended periods of time.  _And that's good_, because the libraries are _little laboratories_ for how to handle units in C++.
 We can try things out, and find out not just what works great, but also what ideas _sound promising_ but have hidden pitfalls.

 If we embrace that ecosystem viewpoint, we see the libraries interacting through both competition and collaboration.
 They can adopt each others' strengths, and learn from each others' mistakes.